A note from Mrs Hodgkinson and Miss McCay……

 Some areas for development this term

-We will be focusing on the children’s ability to use a pencil with increasing control through lots of fine motor activities.
+We will be continuing to focus on the children’s ability to use a pencil with increasing control to enable them to form letters correctly.

 Outline of the themes for this term